Integration with Bugs

 Installation

-• Log into your JIRA instance as an admin
+• Log into your Jira instance as an admin

 • Open the Apps menu and select Manage your apps